hiraaaad/Planning-Battery-Electric-Bus-Systems/README.md

 Matlab 2024b

 ## Results
-The results can be found on Figshare with the identifier .
+The results can be found on Figshare with the identifier Dataset 10.25909/29323673.v1